CogentRoleplayCommunity/FogentRoleplay/README.md

 Plasmacraft is the domain of true masters of Fellcraft.
 Plasmacraft is said to emulate the properties of the Sun, though it exhibits none of the Holy properties of Radiance Miracles.

-### Fellcraft Combination:
+### Fellcraft Combination

 This Fellcraft can only be accessed by users with a specialization in Blazecraft and Galecraft.
 The lowest dice total of the required Fellcraft will be used for this Fellcraft.

 ### Specialization: The Ancient Dragon

 Ancient myths tell how when the first dragons were born, they were granted wings.
 They flew to the Sun and drank it.
 They breathed light so hot it would cut stone and turn night to day.

 ### Absorbing Ichor: Solar and Plasma

 Plasma and Sunlight can be used to absorb Ichor.

 ## Stormcraft